 Even before the pandemic hit, 52% of children in our borough were living in poverty.
 One in 24 people were homeless – the highest rate of any local authority in England.
 Newham also had the highest rates of repossession in London, highlighting its longstanding challenges with debt.

-Since the arrival of COVID-19 and the cost of living crisis, many local residents face increased challenges including housing problems, debt, food poverty and unemployment.
+Many local residents face challenges including housing problems, debt, food poverty and unemployment.
 Others continue to struggle with longer-term issues at home such as family breakdown, domestic violence, bereavement, chronic illness or addiction.

 At Bonny Downs, we work tirelessly to support our neighbours in need, give them a helping hand, and help them move forward through a suite of joined-up support services.
-We also work in close partnership with other local organisations including Bonny Downs Baptist Church, Skills Enterprise, Ascension Community Trust and the NEWway Project to help build a brighter future for Newham together.
+We work in close partnership with other local organisations including Bonny Downs Baptist Church, Skills Enterprise, Ascension Community Trust and the NEWway Project to help build a brighter future for Newham together.

 Our current support services include the following: